JamieBort/Learning-Directory/Git/README.md

 ### Directories

 - GitImmersion/

   - A guided tour that walks through the fundamentals of Git.
   - See `Git Immersion` in `Resources` below.

+- nodeModules/

+  - These should not be uploaded to git repositories.

 ### Files